regnaDkciN/WiFiTimeManager/README.md

 ![Arduino IDE Partition Schemes](https://i.imgur.com/mWNS8eR.png) The default Partition Scheme allocates 1.2MB for the application, and 1.5MB for NVS.
 This allocation may be changed to set aside more space for the application if needed.
 For a better explanation see [Partition Schemes in the Arduino IDE](https://robotzero.one/arduino-ide-partitions/).

+### Possible Memory Reduction
+The web page string contained in WebPages.h is formatted for readability, and contains many comments that may be removed.
+A test was performed in which all of the unneeded comments were removed.
+The end result was that only about 1KB of memory was saved.
+It was decided that it was better to keep the comments.
+This is a possible area to look at in dire situations, but should not normally be needed.